PDTenpas/pdtenpas.github.io/pages/about.md

 use-site-title: true
 ---

-This site is a collection of *mostly* data-related resources I've found useful in my career so far.
+This site is a collection of *mostly* data-related resources I've found useful in my career.

 [I work in data](https://www.linkedin.com/in/parker-tenpas-a45088134/).
 My past experiences include time at the Harlow Center for Biological Psychology, the 2016 Clinton Presidential Campaign, a few years in ecommerce, and most recently, healthtech startups.
 Very different industries but always data.